 I wasted no time getting to the front of the buffet line.

-Since COVID, the luau has replaced the buffet with a family-style 3 course meal with unlimited servings.
+Since COVID, the luau has replaced the buffet with a family-style 3 course meal with unlimited servings as of this posting.
 Instead of going up to get your food, your server will bring it to your table.
 If you’re a picky eater, you’ll be happy to know that there’s no shortage of food to choose from, vegetarian options.

-There is also an open bar with alcoholic and non-alcoholic drinks where you can order traditional drinks like Mai Tais, Blue Hawai’i, Lava Flow.
+There is also an open bar with alcoholic and non-alcoholic drinks where you can order traditional drinks like Mai Tais, Blue Hawai’i, Lava Flow and Pina Coladas.

 Hawaiian Taro Roll w/ mango butter